 I live in the parsonage next door to St. John's, on a gravel road about halfway between New Albin and Eitzen.
-I've been here now for eighteen and a half years, and I love the people here, and I love this area!
+I've been here now for nineteen and a half years, and I love the people here, and I love this area!

 Mt.
 Hope was founded in 1858 by English immigrants who settled in the valley of the Upper Iowa River.
 The church, built in 1870, stands in a unique and beautiful location, up on the side of a bluff.
 Mt.
 Hope is in John Knox Presbytery, which also happens to be my home presbytery.

 St. John's, on Wheatland Ridge, was founded in 1880 by settlers from Germany.
 For many years services were held in German.
 It was part of the Evangelical & Reformed Church before it became part of the United Church of Christ.
 St. John's is just over the state line into Iowa, but belongs to the Minnesota Conference of the UCC.